-Social Economic Environmental Community Development Entrepreneurship, Enterprise & Regional Physical & Environmental Regeneration Competitiveness 1.
-We are more actively engaged and can influence 8.
-We have grown our economic base by being 15.
-Our Local Development Plan contributes to the decisions which affect us. more entrepreneurial, creative and business development of sustainable communities and to ready. meeting housing need.
-2. We have safer communities with access to quality 9.
-We are a connected, contributing economy.
-16. We benefit from well designed and managed green facilities and services. space.

-3. Our C&V sector is more resilient and sustainable.
-10. We have competitive advantage because we are more specialised and innovative.
-17. We support environmental stewardship.
-Health and Wellbeing Education and Skills 18.
-We value and enhance our environment.
-4. We have improved physical and mental health and a reduction in health inequalities.
-11. Our young people have improved attainment levels.
-Energy, Infrastructure and Transport 5.
-We are more physically active.
-12. As a North West Learning Region we have increased training and learning opportunities 19.
-We have a secure and affordable energy supply.
-6. We are supported to live long, age well and independently.
-13. We have a better skilled and educated workforce.
-20.We have grown our Zero waste circular economy Children and Young People Tourism, Arts and Culture 21.
-We have more integrated, sustainable and accessible transport.
-7. Our CYP are safer, healthier, more respected and included and have enhanced opportunities to fully realise their potential.
-14. We are the cultural destination of choice and offer world-class visitor experiences.
-22. Our water is cleaner and clearer and more effectively managed
+Social Economic Environmental Community Development Entrepreneurship, Enterprise & Regional Competitiveness Physical & Environmental Regeneration We are more actively engaged and can influence decisions which affect us 8.
+We have grown our economic base by being more entrepreneurial, creative and business ready 15.
+Our Local Development Plan contributes to the development of sustainable communities and to meeting housing need 2.
+We have safer communities with access to quality facilities and services 9.
+We are a connected, contributing economy 16.
+We benefit from well designed and managed green space 3.
+Our community and voluntary sector is more resilient and sustainable 10.
+We have a competitive advantage because we are more specialised and innovative 17.
+We support environmental stewardship Health and Wellbeing Education and Skills 18.
+We value and enhance our environment 4.
+We have improved physical and mental health and a reduction in health inequalities 11.
+Our young people have improved attainment levels Energy, Infrastructure and Transport 5.
+We are more physically active 12.
+As a North West Learning Region we have increased training and learning opportunities 19.
+We have a secure and affordable energy supply 6.
+We are supported to live long, age well and independently 13.
+We have a better skilled and educated workforce 20.
+We have grown our Zero waste circular economy Children and Young People Tourism, Arts and Culture 21.
+We have more integrated, sustainable and accessible transport 7.
+Our children and young people are safer, healthier, more respected and included and have enhanced opportunities to fully realise their potential 14.
+We are the cultural destination of choice and offer world-class visitor experiences 22.
+Our water is cleaner and clearer and more effectively managed